joramk/ssh-honeypot/README.md

 This feature can be useful when running multiple ssh-honeypot instances.
 Listeners can be created for Splunk and ElasticSearch to ingest these logs and make them searchable.

+## HTTP Logging

+The `-H` CLI flag specifies the path to log results in JSON format and send it via HTTP(s) to a logging server.
+This feature can make log analytics much easier because many languages have robust JSON support.

+HTTP logs can be sent to a remote host.
+The `-H` and `-A` CLI flags set the URI and basic authentication password to send logs in JSON to, respectively.
+At this time, the username is hardcoded `ssh-honeypot`.

+This feature can be useful when running multiple ssh-honeypot instances.

 ## Systemd Integration